 - Any wound that has not shown signs of improvement in 30 days

 Our Cardiac Rehabilitation program is dedicated to providing exceptional care for our cardiac patients.
-Services are available at Ephraim McDowell Heart & Vascular Institute in Danville as well as at Ephraim McDowell James B. Haggin Hospital in Harrodsburg, which also offers a Pulmonary Rehabilitation program.
+Services are currently provided at Ephraim McDowell James B. Haggin Hospital in Harrodsburg, which also offers a Pulmonary Rehabilitation program.
 Our outstanding team of professionals provides monitored exercise, education and support customized to meet a patient’s individual needs to assist with: